ishikaNEU/Northeastern-Course-Repository/README.md

 # Project Description:

-The goal of this project is to create a database containing all relevant resources.
-The resources database will include:

-Programs offered on the Boston campus of Northeastern University in the College of Engineering, and details about their duration, offerings, and specializations.
-The relevant study material (paid and free resources) for all courses offered by COE.
-Tools and software required by the courses.
-Program contacts (Professors/Advisors/Current Teaching Assistants).
-Future career outcomes post-degree completion.

-We aspire to help learners through our initiative by helping them collate the resources they need to navigate their course.

-DMDD Assigment 3

-Project Description:

 This project aims to create a database containing all relevant resources.
 The resources database will include:

-Programs offered on the Boston campus of Northeastern University in the College of Engineering, and details about their duration, offerings, and specializations.
+-- Programs offered on the Boston campus of Northeastern University in the College of Engineering, and details about their duration, offerings, and specializations.
-The relevant study material (paid and free resources) for all courses offered by COE.
+-- The relevant study material (paid and free resources) for all courses offered by COE.
-Tools and software required by the courses.
+-- Tools and software required by the courses.
-Program contacts (Professors/Advisors/Current Teaching Assistants).
+-- Program contacts (Professors/Advisors/Current Teaching Assistants).
-Future career outcomes post-degree completion.
+-- Future career outcomes post-degree completion.

 We aspire to help learners through our initiative by helping them collate the resources they need to navigate their course.